npalacio/covid-and-weather-data-visualization/README.md

 # COVID-19 and Weather Data Visualization

-This repository is for my (Nick Palacio's) Masters Capstone Project.
-This project is a data visualization tool whose purpose would be to enable a classroom activity where students are tasked with investigating weather's role in the COVID-19 pandemic.
-This tool is a web application that will be implemented using Angular, .NET 5 and Azure.
+## This project has been decomissioned and the website is no longer running.
+A quick (~7 minute) demonstration of the site while it was up and running can be found [here](https://fcsamerica.zoom.us/rec/share/NARVfmtDhvVpNSwsQX2WpWL3V9ou88UsW9v7_vlnfn-iUDI0Bn2aMffqedTCXVa_.mCaUCGCUcukCFuW9) (Passcode: 1??hKj)

-The live site can be found [here](https://covid-weather-visualization.azurewebsites.net/).
+This repository was for my (Nick Palacio's) Masters Capstone Project.
+This project was a data visualization tool whose purpose was be to enable a classroom activity where students are tasked with investigating weather's role in the COVID-19 pandemic.
+This tool was a web application implemented using Angular, .NET 5 and Azure.

-The full project proposal can be found [here](./Documentation/ProjectProposal.pdf).
+The full project proposal can be found [here](./Documentation/MastersProject.NickPalacio.pdf).

-A zoom recording of the project proposal presentation can be found [here](https://fcsamerica.zoom.us/rec/share/yJXlMo2QgDyGtFljDos2USHCnK3Eg27Hqe7AdmCV1FzEMq1-mXOODx7CY75C9H5q.nocM_QZZSADTxiTQ).
-Passcode: **mTp7M&**
+A zoom recording of the final project presentation can be found [here](https://fcsamerica.zoom.us/rec/share/gqTOD8JxKPao7tbK8hXoyNf0F6DI0qY3_cgN9zoBubQ6kpKh3EDdmSh6oSt6LLYF.rlEQNVPxzXrKuics).
+Passcode: **r*Dk9y**

 The GitHub project board for this can be found [here](https://github.com/npalacio/covid-and-weather-data-visualization/projects/1).